Independent Project in Japanese Studies

 Objectives and learning outcomes of the module

 The Independent Study Project (ISP) is a unique opportunity for a student to work on his or her own initiative, and to gain advanced training in academic research and writing.
-Undertaken during the final year, it involves researching and writing up a long essay, on a topic usually related to other courses which the student has already studied or is about to study.
+Undertaken during the final year, it involves researching and writing up a long essay, on a topic usually related to other modules which the student has already studied or is about to study.
 The utilisation of primary sources and Japanese language sources is encouraged.
 Writing an ISP is particularly useful for students thinking of doing postgraduate study, or taking employment involving some kind of research component.

-At the end of a course, a student should be able to demonstrate clear evidence of undertaking a detailed supervised study of a topic in Japanese Studies.
+At the end of a module, a student should be able to demonstrate clear evidence of undertaking a detailed supervised study of a topic in Japanese Studies.
 Candidates research their projects with guidance from an appropriate supervisor allocated by the module convenor.
 This module will be examined by a project of 10,000 words.

 Scope and syllabus